One event that Medellín is famous for is the annual Medellín Christmas lights display that is known as Alumbrados Navideños or El Alumbrado.

 Most noteworthy, in December 2012, National Geographic included Medellín in its list as one of the 10 best places in the world to see holiday Christmas lights.
 So, the Alumbrados Navideños Christmas Lights display in Medellín is considered world-class.

-How to Get to the Primary 2017 Medellín Christmas Lights
+How to Get to the 2021 Medellín Christmas Lights Displays

-Any taxi or Uber driver will also be able to bring you to the primary Medellín Christmas lights display.
-Just tell the driver: “El Alumbrado, Parque Explora, por favor”.
+Any taxi driver will also be able to bring you to the secondary Medellín Christmas lights display.
+Just tell the driver: “El Alumbrado, Parques del Rio, por favor”.